 The Best Face Oils By Skin Type:

-Rich in skin-loving nutrients vitamin A, vitamin C, and zinc, this is one of my newest favorite face oils, and one that benefits all skin types.
+Rich in skin-loving nutrients vitamin A, vitamin C, and zinc, pumpkin seed oil is one of my newest favorite face oils, and one that benefits all skin types.
 It is especially fantastic for blemish-prone skin since the antioxidant vitamins A and C help prevent the sebum oxidation behind many outbreaks.
 It is also high in linoleic acid, making it a great choice for blemish-prone skin, which has been shown to often be too high in oleic acid — the linoleic acid in the blend helps to bring skin back to a state of balance.

 A very light oil that absorbs into the skin quickly, grapeseed oil is filled with antioxidants and has anti-inflammatory properties.
 Like pumpkin seed oil, grapeseed oil is also high in linoleic acid.
 These benefits make it ideal for blemish-prone skin.

 Hemp seed oil is rich in the antioxidant vitamins A and E, as well as skin-loving zinc.
 It is also high in linoleic acid, helping to bring blemish-prone skin back into balance.
 A dry oil, hemp seed oil is best blended with a more moisturizing oil.

 Tamanu oil has been thoroughly researched and found to greatly heal damaged skin and prevent scarring.
 Antibacterial and anti-inflammatory, tamanu oil is great for blemish-prone skin.
 NOTE: If you have a tree nut allergy, you may need to avoid tamanu oil or check with your doctor before using it.